h12w/sej/README.md

 ### Writer

-* Write from the last offset
+* Write from the last offset (done)
+* startup corruption detection
+* startup corruption correction
 * Segmentation
 * Lock to prevent other writer